View Document Text

 Description

-The Adviser typically bases its advisory fees on a percentage of assets under
+The Advisor typically bases its advisory fees on a percentage of assets under

 management (AUM).
 Hourly analysis and audit fees as well as retirement